patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 exit
 ```
 ### **Step 5**
-Don't forget to remove all image and containers
+Don't forget to remove all image and containers when you're done.
 ```bash
 docker compose down -v
 ```